brunocfnba/docker-kubernetes-workshop/lab6/README.md

 By this time you already have your secret and database ready.
 We'll create now a deployment for our nodeJS app so we have more than one replica and higher availability and then expose it externally (to the world).

-8. Create the nodeJS app image into Bluemix.
+8. Create the nodeJS app image into your local machine.
 Run:
 ```
-bx ic build -t node-alpine .
+docker build -t node-alpine .
 ```

-9. Run `bx ic images` to check your image is there.
+9. Run `docker images` to check your image is there.

+10. Push your image to the IBM Cloud registry running `docker push registry.ng.bluemix.net/<your namespace>/node-alpine`.

-10. Open the 'dep-node.yml' file with some text editor and change the image registry to reflect yours (look for the <> on line 14).
+11. Open the 'dep-node.yml' file with some text editor and change the image registry to reflect yours (look for the <> on line 14).

-11. Run the following command to create your Kubernetes deployment:
+12. Run the following command to create your Kubernetes deployment:
 ```
 kubectl create -f dep-node.yml
 ```

-12. Run `kubectl get deployments` to view your deployment is running.
+13. Run `kubectl get deployments` to view your deployment is running.
 >Take a look at the 'dep-node.yml' file you edited.
 See that we added a volume mount to our container on line 16 and this volume mount is referencing the volume we create right below on line 21 (service-bind-volume).
 This is how we have a mount point within our image ('/opt/service-bind' in our case) so our code can access all the NLU credentials safely.

-13. Our last step is to create the service responsible to expose our node app deployment to the world.
+14. Our last step is to create the service responsible to expose our node app deployment to the world.
 Run:
 ```
 kubectl create -f service-nodeapp.yml
 ```
 >Looking into the 'service-nodeapp.yml' file you see that this service is of type 'NodePort' that actually exposes the deployment externally (in our case using port 31002).
 This service exposes the 'app: nodeapp', 'nodeapp-port', if you go back to the 'dep-node.yml' deployment file, you'll see all those labels and port names created there.<BR><BR>
 This is the magic in Kubernetes, you just worry about exposing stuff, it handles all the connections and to which replica to  point to for you!

-14. Get your cluster ip running `bx cs workers <your cluster name>` and go to `<your cluster ip>:31002` to play around with your app!
+15. Get your cluster ip running `bx cs workers <your cluster name>` and go to `<your cluster ip>:31002` to play around with your app!

 **Congrats!
 You've finished all the labs!**